 Properties need constant care.
 If you’re going to become a landlord you need to account for that.

-The property has to be in good shape before you can rent it out.
+Another important aspect involves the fact that the property has to be in good shape before you can rent it out.

 There are two reasons for this.